 - Desire to serve your employee’s best interests, and provide feedback with caring and kind intentions.

 - Don’t meet while you’re feeling angry or frustrated.
 Emotionally charged feedback is more likely to come off as offensive, and the recipient is more likely to feel judged or have hurt feelings.
-The most productive feedback is positive, balanced, and emphasises working together for improvement.
+The most productive feedback is positive, and balanced, and emphasises working together for improvement.

 2. Offer Your Criticisms Privately.

 Timeless business (and personal) wisdom recommends praising publicly and criticising privately.
 Others’ perceptions of an employee are paramount to a feeling of fitting in at work and preserving dignity.
-So, keep in mind that the individual being criticised has a lot at stake in the way you handle feedback.
+So, keep in mind that the individual being criticised has a lot at stake in the way you handle giving improvement feedback.

 - Be kind and supportive before, during and after giving feedback to an employee.